Frequently Asked Questions (FAQs) About Body Language

-Body language and non-verbal communication involves the gestures we use to communicate with others without using words.
-There are different forms of body language communication that help interpret body language the same way as vocal communication.
+Body language and non-verbal communication involve the gestures we use to communicate with others without using words.
+Different forms of body language communication help interpret body language the same way as vocal communication.

 Understanding body language and being able to read body language can go a long way in being able to help you interact with other people.
 Paying attention to your own body movements can help you make sure you’re communicating what you want to communicate.
 And learning what body language signals to watch for in others can help you understand the messages they are trying to communicate better as well.

 There are plenty of examples of common body language that people are familiar with such as crossing your arms in front of the body to signal that you are angry.
 This is something that many small children naturally do when they’re mad.
 Then there are other body movements that not everyone is as familiar with.
 For example, someone who has their body hunched over may be communicating they are uncomfortable or insecure.

 You can use positive body language or negative body language to help get your point across.
 However, if others struggle with understanding body language, there can still be a communication breakdown.

 Body language communication is part of body language.
 Body language and non-verbal communication give others clues to how we're feeling on the inside when we're not talking.
 For someone who understands how to interpret what they are seeing, body language and facial expressions can provide a peek into a person's inner thoughts.